Lakes Trail and High Lakes Trail

 In the trails’ sunny alpine and subalpine reaches, expect an abundance of brightly colored summertime wildflowers, including small-flowered, or, magenta paintbrushes (Castilleja parviflora var. oreopola) (upper first column), Columbia lilies (Lilium columbianum) (lower first column), scarlet paintbrushes (Castilleja miniata) (upper second column), arrowleaf groundsel (Senecio triangularis) (center second column), wandering daisies (Erigeron glacialis) (lower second column), broadleaf arnicas (Arnica latifolia) (upper third column), Cascade asters (Eucephallus ledophyllus) (center third column), and pink mountain-heaths (Phyllodoce empetriformis) (lower third column).

-Lakes and High Lakes Trails, August 07 and 08, 2019.
+Lakes and High Lakes Trails, Mt.
+Rainier National Park, Washington.

 From the Lakes Trail’s upper eastern section, massive views open down Stevens Canyon.
 At the canyon’s mouth, Stevens Ridge (left) and Stevens Peak (right) rise like gateposts near the Park’s southern boundary.
-Lakes Trail, August 07, 2019.

 © 2020-2024 Anthony Colburn.
 Images may not be used or reproduced in any form without express written consent.